gerardo-junior/TAP.api/README.md

 # (...)
 ```

-- The browser just says, "connection reset" or something like that with `child pid xxx exit signal Illegal instruction` log ?
+#### The browser just says: "connection reset" or something like that with `child pid xxx exit signal Illegal instruction` log ?

 phalcon does not have full support for the multlib architecture, so maybe re-compiling the environment might resolve.